 2 Students who are doing a double concentration are allowed up to two courses that are also counted toward (i.e., overlap with) their second concentration to fulfill Archaeology concentration requirements.

-Students are strongly encouraged to consider participating in a field project, most typically after sophomore or junior year.
-The Joukowsky Institute's Assistant Director and other faculty members can provide suggestions about how to explore and fund possible field projects.
-For each of the tracks, a capstone experience may be substituted for one of these required courses.
-With the permission of the Assistant Director or the Director of Undergraduate Studies, up to three successfully completed courses, from relevant and accredited study abroad programs, may be counted towards the concentration requirements.
-Field school courses that provide formal university transfer credit, and official transcripts, may also be used to fulfill concentration requirements.
+With the permission of the Director of Undergraduate Studies, up to three successfully completed courses from relevant and accredited study abroad programs may be counted towards the concentration requirements.
+Field school courses that provide formal university transfer credit, and official transcripts, can be considered a form of study abroad and may also be used to fulfill concentration requirements.

 Classical Archaeology: | ||